 – If you can’t adjust prior to leaving (like I couldn’t) then their days will start early at first, but allow them to stay in their bed a little longer where there is the least amount of light exposure.
 When it comes to naps, try pushing the nap back 45 minutes the 1st two days so they will be on the right time by the 3rd day.
 Just remember to watch for sleep cues!
 You don’t want them to become overtired where it is harder for them to sleep.
 It is better to take your time adjusting to the new time zone than letting them get overtired.

 West to East:

-– If you have the opportunity to adjust their schedule prior to leaving, you can change their eating and sleeping routine later by 15-minutes every day for a week so that by the time you arrive on your vacation, they will be on or close to the new time zone!
+– If you have the opportunity to adjust their schedule prior to leaving, you can change their eating and sleeping routine earlier by 15-minutes every day for a week so that by the time you arrive on your vacation, they will be on or close to the new time zone!

 – If you cannot adjust their schedule prior to leaving, then wake them up at or close to the desired wake-up time instead of letting them sleep in.
 Adjust naps earlier, in 45-minute increments, so that it should only take a few days to get on track.
 Allow for an earlier bedtime and make sure the room is dark and quiet (I heard black trash bags on windows are a great resource when you don’t have black-out shades!)

 For more tips and specifics on this topic, check out this great article from the ASA: